Logic is the study of valid reasoning

 - Dialectic (Argumentation)

-- Dialectic is the exchange of arguments to find the truth
+- Dialectic is an exchange of arguments to find the truth

 - Disinformation